Hobelar: Military usage

-Hobelars were used successfully by both sides during the Wars of Scottish Independence, with Edward I of England trying to gain advantage by preventing Irish exports of hobbies to Scotland.
-Robert Bruce employed the hobby for his guerilla warfare and mounted raids, covering 60 to 70 miles a day.
+Hobelars were used successfully by both sides during the Wars of Scottish Independence, with Edward I of England trying to gain an advantage by preventing Irish exports of hobbies to Scotland.
+Robert Bruce employed the tactic in his guerilla warfare and mounted raids, covering 60 to 70 miles a day.
 Within Ireland and Britain (and beyond), they were well-known and highly valued.
 Edward I was much impressed by the abilities of the Irish hobelar, resulting in extensive use of them in Scotland, even procuring six of them from the Decies for his own personal use.

 The first reference to hobelars dates to 1296 in Ireland, when 260 accompanied a contingent of Irish troops to Scotland under John Wogan, as part of Edward I's army.
-Not until after 1300 were there any references of English hobelars.
+Not until after 1300 were there any references to English hobelars.
 Edward mustered fourteen at Carlisle in June 1301.
-The following year he had three hundred and ninety included in an Irish force of two thousand three hundred.
+The following year, he had three hundred and ninety included in an Irish force of two thousand three hundred.
 This rose to a total of four hundred and ninety-nine (out of an army of three thousand, four hundred) in 1303, all indicative of their value as light cavalry.

-It is clear from their rapid adoption into English armies operating in Scotland that the hobelar met a perceived tactical need and, in the early years of the 14th century, hobelars were to be found in all the major border garrisons.
+It is clear from their rapid adoption into English armies operating in Scotland that the hobelar met a perceived tactical need, and, in the early years of the 14th century, hobelars were to be found in all the major border garrisons.
 It is also clear that these hobelars are increasingly Englishmen, rather than Irish.
 Of the 845 hobelars at the siege of Berwick in 1319, 500 were from Cumberland and Westmorland, 36 from Barnard Castle, 24 from Norham and 45 from Tynedale.
 376 English, 10 Welsh and 139 Irish hobelars were mustered at Newcastle in 1322.
 The hobelar became a standard feature in English forces throughout the country in the 1320s and 1330s.
 Muster records for 1326 show hobelars being recruited in Norfolk, Suffolk and Oxfordshire.